6 Outstanding Johns Hopkins Essays That Worked for 2024

 Let’s revisit the “gamer community” example.

-Ex.
 I have learned so much from organizing coding events in my online gaming forum.
 My friends from all over the world have shown me that even if we don’t speak the same language, our passion for coding and games is universal.
 I’m looking forward to taking classes in the JHU video game design lab and building a bridge between my online community and the in-person one I’ll find at JHU.

-Ex.
 The hot Houston sun draws the people from my building by late afternoon.
 Grannies of every race and culture line the long bench in front of the building and watch the younger children play.
 The other families in building 3318 are like my extended family.
 I’m reminded of this when I knock on Mr. Johnson’s door to borrow an extra onion for my mom’s soup or when I’m invited to a birthday party for one of the Gonzalez cousins.
 Family is where you find it, and location makes all the difference.
 At Johns Hopkins, I’m hoping to build a community like the one that my family and I have found in building 3318.

-Johns Hopkins Essay Key Questions:
+Johns Hopkins Essay Reflection Questions:

 When you’ve finished your Johns Hopkins essay prompt draft, ask yourself the following questions: